djakaria21/elevator/README.md

 For
 transparency I did use SOME ai for the project, but mainly for knowledge and some test setup lines.
 (Also it gets things wrong.
 Like a LOT.)
 Also to edit the readme so it would sound more impressive and confident.
 Hopefully that's ok.
-I might contrinue working on this project later, I feel like its a really good portfolio piece!
+I might contrinue working on this project later, I feel like its a really good portfolio piece!# VoiceSummoner